 Traditionally, Lectio Divina has four separate steps: read; meditate; pray; contemplate.
 First a passage of scripture is read, then its meaning is reflected upon.
 This is followed by prayer and contemplation on the Word of God.”

 Wikipedia – https://en.wikipedia.org/wiki/Lectio_Divina

-Select the Lectio Divina form to print from the list in the right hand tab.
+Scroll down to Select the Lectio Divina lesson from the right hand tab to print.

 Prayer before reading scripture…

 Father, I can’t understand your Word without your grace, I acknowledge my weakness so your power can reach perfection in me.
 Send your Holy Spirit to remind, teach, and guide me to the Truth.
 And may I share, as soon as possible, whatever you teach me.
 Amen.